Steve Douglas (skateboarder): Skateboarding

-In 1984, the ESA managed to convince their US counterparts, the NSA, to label their contest series as a 'world championship' so the ESA could obtain government grants to send a UK team to participate.
+In 1984, the European Skateboard Association managed to convince their US counterparts, the National Skateboard Association, to label their contest series as a 'world championship' so the ESA could obtain government grants to send a UK team to participate.
 The first-ever UK team included Douglas, Harvey, Lucian Hendrix, and Sean Goff.

 In 1986, following the release of a Go For It! calendar, Douglas prioritized overseas work commitments and Go For It! closed.
 By this time, Tim Leighton-Boyce's R.A.D. publication was available, followed by Shane Rouse's Skate Action and Steve Kane's Skateboard.